 - Share one of your favorite videos, a general conference talk, a song, or a scripture with a struggling friend or on social media.

-- Find an inspiring quote on Daily Messages to text, tweet, or share.
+- Find an inspiring quote on the Church website to text, tweet, or share.

 - Participate in the ongoing Face to Face events and share videos and quotes from events.
 You can invite your nonmember friends to watch the Face to Face videos with you.
 Watch the previous LDS Face-to-Face events: David Archuleta, Lindsey Stirling, Elder and Sister Bednar, The Piano Guys, Elder Rasband, and Elder Holland.

 - As you do family history, use the FamilySearch Memories app to share photos and stories of your ancestors with your relatives on social media.